Faculty & Staff Guide for Responding to Distressed/ Disruptive Students

 What can you Report

 The Family Educational Rights and Privacy Act (FERPA) does not prohibit faculty and staff from sharing personal observations and knowledge about a student among campus officials when there is a legitimate concern related to campus safety.
-Refer to the College’s FERPA Policy.
+Refer to the University’s FERPA Policy.
 If you are concerned about a student whom you have observed exhibiting one or more of the warning signs, do not hesitate to notify SBCT, Counseling Center and/or University Police.

 How to Make a Referral to the SBCT